todar/VBA-Userform-EventListener/README.md

 # VBA Userform EventListener
 A very easy way to add event listeners to a userform.

 ## Getting Started
 > Importing or copying both **EventListenerEmitter.cls** and **EventListenerItem.cls** is **required** in order to work!

-Here is basic template, simply add this to a userform.
+Here is a basic template, simply add this to a userform.
 ```vb
 Private WithEvents Emitter As EventListenerEmitter